tlkio/feedback/README.md

-# feedback
+# tlk.io Feedback

-Feedback on tlk.io
+For any issues or bugs, please open a [new issue](https://github.com/tlkio/feedback/issues/new).